svc333/overview/whats-new/index.md

 ### Support for resources in the European Union
 New as of: 14 December 2017

-If your services and data centers are located in Europe, {{site.data.keyword.Bluemix_notm}} now offers additional capabilities to protect your data in the European Union.
-You can request support be provided by customer success teams that are located in Europe.
+If your services and data centers are located in Europe, {{site.data.keyword.Bluemix_notm}} now offers extra capabilities to protect your data in the European Union.
+You can request that support is provided by customer success teams that are located in Europe.
 This support is available 24 hours a day, 7 days a week.
 See [Enabling the EU supported option](/docs/billing-usage/eusupported.html#bill_eusupported) and [Requesting support for resources in the European Union](/docs/get-support/howtogetsupport.html#eusupported) for more information.

 ### Withdrawal of support for TLS 1.0 and 1.1
 New as of: 28 November 2017